Cancel anytime

 Total Addressable Market (TAM)

-The US grocery market is estimated to be over $1 trillion annually.
-Albertsons is positioned to capture a significant portion of this TAM through its large store network and diverse product offerings.
+The U.S. grocery market is estimated to be worth approximately $1 trillion.
+Albertsons is positioned to capture a substantial portion of this TAM through its extensive store network and diverse product offerings.

 Upturn SWOT Analysis